Harvesting on-site renewable energy

 Harvesting Energy from the Sun

 The building's 330 kW (DC) solar canopy is comprised of 917 PV panels and is generates over 400,000 kWh per year that directly serves the building’s energy demands including lighting, HVAC system, water system, and plug loads.
-A lithium ion battery is charged exclusively by the PV array and serves as the emergency back-up system for the building in the case of power outages.
+A 111kwh lithium ion battery is charged exclusively by the PV array and serves as the emergency back-up system for the building in the case of power outages.
 The sizing of the PV array included the building’s system energy demands, a safety factor of 10 percent, plus the 5 percent net positive factor that is required for Living Building Challenge certification.

 When the PV array is not producing adequate amounts of energy, the building loads run off of electricity from the grid.
 When the PV array is producing more electricity for the building than needed, the building supplies electricity back to the grid.
 The PV array has also been sized to account for energy used from the campus chilled water connection.
 Water from the campus connection is metered, energy is calculated, and an energy offset is supplied to the grid in order to meet the annual net positive requirements.
 By harnessing more energy than the building consumes, the systems create a net positive energy facility on an annual basis.